ab5w/cPanel_unlimited_mailquotas.class.php/README.md

-PHP class to set all existing mailboxes on the server to have an unlimited quotas.
+PHP class to set all existing mailboxes on the server to have unlimited quotas.

 The class uses the WHM external API to call the internal cPanel API functions.